- Things You Should Know

 - Print Specs

-Presentation folders with spot gloss highlights are an excellent choice for creating a premium brand message on a large scale.
+Presentation folders printed with spot gloss highlights are an excellent choice for creating a premium brand message on a large scale.
 Clubcard prints these 9" x 12" presentation folders on a 14pt coated card stock - a lighter and more cost-effective alternative to our 16pt spot gloss folders.
 This weightless card stock has a low luster coated surface that contrasts well with the clear UV spot gloss highlights.

 Select custom folders with one or two pockets to best suit your organization's needs and add optional business card slits to keep your business cards front and center, always at the ready.
 Your folders will be printed on the offset printing press with CMYK full color soy inks with the most advanced stochastic screen 10-micron random-dot printing technology to produce a 500 line screen equivalent image reproduction.